-East MLK Combined Neighborhood Planning Area Future Land Use Map

-City of Austin Housing and Planning Department his product is for informational purposes and may not have een prepared for or be suitable for legal, engineering, oi urveying purposes.
-It does not represent an on-the-ground urvey and represents only the approximate relative location for property boundaries.
+East MLK Combined Neighborhood Planning Area Future Land Use Map This product is for informational purposes and may not have been prepared for or be suitable for legal, engineering, or surveying purposes.
+It does not represent an on-the-ground survey and represents only the approximate relative location of property boundaries.